jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Paley-Wiener theorem.md

 $$
 f(z) = \int_{-M}^M \hat{f}(\xi) e^{2 \pi i z \xi}  \, d\xi.
 $$
-To see that this is entire, write it as a sequence of uniformly convergent Riemann sums and use our result on [[Complex Analysis --- math-135/notes/Cauchy integral formula#_proposition _ uniform convergence preserves holomorphicity|sequences of holomorphic functions]].
+To see that this is entire, write it as a sequence of uniformly convergent Riemann sums and use our result on [[Complex analysis --- math-135/notes/Cauchy integral formula#_proposition _ uniform convergence preserves holomorphicity|sequences of holomorphic functions]].
 We can show that it is bounded as
 $$
 \begin{split}
 \lvert f(z) \rvert & \le \int_{-M}^M \lvert \hat{f}(\xi) \rvert \lvert e^{2 \pi i(x + i y) \xi} \rvert  \, d\xi \\